 When you are away from your home for several days, unplug your electronic equipment (such as TVs and computers) that won't lose essential settings.
 Every day, use a Smart Power Strip for easy unplugging of computer workstations and entertainment centers.
 They help eliminate standby power usage (also referred to as "phantom load" or "vampire draw") by preventing devices from using electricity when they're turned off.
 It also may protect your electronic equipment from voltage spikes (power surges).

 Put It On a Timer

 Use a timer for electronic equipment you don't need all the time but want to be ready when you need to use it—things like set-top boxes (e.g., satellite box), computer networking equipment (e.g., routers and modems), and tool chargers.
 For example, turn off set-top boxes late at night and power them back on early in the morning—they'll recover their settings long before you turn on your TV.

-Electronic devices represent 5% of a typical home's energy usage.
+Electronic devices represents 5% of a typical home's energy usage.
 Take advantage of energy-efficient products, rebates, and tools to save energy and money.